haidarhamda/Galaxio-bot-greedy/README.md

 1. Extract the starter pack into the desired folder.
 2. Clone this repository.
 3. Open the terminal inside the cloned folder.
-4. Run the command 'mvn clean package'.
+4. Run the command `mvn clean package`.
 5. Go to the starter-pack folder.
 6. Edit the run.bat file in the starter-pack folder if necessary, then run the .bat file.
 7. Once finished, click on Galaxio.exe in the visualizer folder to view the Galaxio game animation.